seanyates76/Ez-Quiz-App/README.md

 # Quiz App

 Easily run a quiz from a simple text file.
-Great for testing knowledge quickly and informally.
+Create and refine your quiz questions with ChatGPT for a quick and convenient setup.
+Great for testing knowledge quickly andGreat for testing knowledge quickly and informally.

 ## Features